quanpham0805/cs246e-notes/Notes/problem_9.md

     for (auto it = l.begin(); it != l.end(); ++it) {
         out << *it << '\n';
     }
     return out;
 }
 ```
+- `auto x = expr` tells compiler to give you the type of the expression value, rather than you having to know the type, then compiler need to match the type as well (so it means compiler is actually doing less work)
+- When adding a new keyword (in this case, `auto`), there is a chance that there is a program already using that keyword.

 Even shorter: